2015xli/clangd-to-neo4j/README.md

 Both the builder and updater accept a wide range of common arguments, which are centralized in `input_params.py`.
 These include:

+*   **Compilation Arguments**:
+    *   `--compile-commands`: Path to the `compile_commands.json` file.
+This file is essential for the new accurate parsing engine.
+By default, the tool searches for `compile_commands.json` in the project's root directory.
 *   **RAG Arguments**: Control summary and embedding generation (e.g., `--generate-summary`, `--llm-api`).
 *   **Worker Arguments**: Configure parallelism (e.g., `--num-parse-workers`, `--num-remote-workers`).
 *   **Batching Arguments**: Tune performance for database ingestion (e.g., `--ingest-batch-size`, `--cypher-tx-size`).